YunoRock/yunoconfig/README.md

 > Why the hell you want to package everything?
 Why is the packaging of libraries your job?
 Can't the developers or the bare OS do it for you?

 __Rationale__: developers cannot provide packets for every OS.
 Simple.
-If your OS wants it, they have to package it itself.
+If your OS wants an application, maintainers have to package it themselves.
 Alpine Linux does not provide every available library, nor other Linux distributions, and it's not their job.
 OS tend to provide just enough tools to get you start do whatever you want, they probably won't maintain web applications for instance.
 Yunorock aims at providing ***everything*** you need for hosting your services, including the services and their updates.